tekkaonigiri/tr-autonomy-1-tekkaonigiri/README.md

 ## Getting Started

 [Workspaces](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace.html) are directories for ROS2 packages.
-Start by opening a terminal and creating a training workspace directory
+Start by opening a terminal and creating a training workspace directory for your ROS2 training packages.
 ```
-mkdir training_ws
+mkdir training_ws/src
-cd training_ws
+cd training_ws/src
 ```
 Then, clone this github repository into the workspace.
 ```
 git clone https://github.com/Triton-Robotics-Training/TR-CV-1.git
 ```
 Next you have to build the packages.
-Source the setup file from your ros installation (typically in `/opt/ros/humble/setup.bash`) in the shell you are building in.
+Source the root setup file from your ros installation (typically in `/opt/ros/humble/setup.bash`) in the shell you are building in.
-Then at the root of this git repo, run `colcon build`, this generates an overlay with your packages.
+Then at the root of this workspace, run `colcon build`, this generates an overlay with your packages.
 You then have to open a new terminal, navigate to your workspace directory, and `source install/setup.bash` to source your overlay.
-This set of commands commands are run every time you want to rebuild your solution.
+This set of commands commands are run every time you setup a new package.
 [Reference](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace.html)
 ```
+cd ../..
 source /opt/ros/humble/setup.bash
 colcon build
-NEW_TERMINAL
+OPEN_NEW_TERMINAL
 cd training_ws
 source install/setup.bash
 ```